Overview

 This course is ideal if you:

-• already hold a Provincial Third Class Power Certificate of Competency and are seeking to advance your career
+• hold a Third Class Certificate of Competency and are progressing toward Second Class

-To be successful in this program, it is recommended you have a minimum of Grade 12 Math, Physics and English.
-If you have not completed these courses, consider taking an Academic Upgrading course
+To be successful in this course, we recommend you have a minimum 50% in Grade 12 Math, English, Physics.
+If you haven’t completed these courses, consider taking Academic Upgrading courses first.

 Upon successful completion of this course, you'll be able to: